 FDF Scholarship Opportunities

 FDF is dedicated to helping our young dancers of Orthodox faith and Greek dance culture to further their education.
-The FDF Memorial Scholarships are given to outstanding individuals that are recommended by their parish priest or dance school director and each year FDF gives five memorial scholarship opportunities to participants.
+The FDF Scholarships are given to outstanding individuals that are recommended by their parish priest or dance school director and this year FDF will give eight scholarship opportunities to participants.
 Scholarship recipients are chosen from the letters of recommendations submitted and scholarships are awarded to highly motivated individuals that demonstrate the drive to succeed, the ambition and desire in their quest for a college education and commitment to FDF, their Church and their community.
 Each individual will be awarded a plaque and a check in the amount of $1,000.
 We encourage all parishes to submit a letter of recommendation for outstanding individuals.
+Parishes may recommend more than one individual, recommend as many as you deem worthy.
+One letter per person.
+Please help us give these scholarships to the students who exemplify Diakonia and Philoxenia in your parish.

 - The Chris Papadimitrakis Scholarship (sponsored by the FDF)